What Does Full-Bodied Wine Mean?

 This lingering effect is similar to how the taste of milk will linger in your mouth for a longer period of time also, and this reflects the overall body of the liquid itself.

 The darker the wine’s coloration, the fuller bodied it will be.
-To a large degree, this boldness derives from the gape skin, and the wine will reflect the thickness of the grape’s skin accordingly.
+To a large degree, this boldness derives from the gape skin, and medium body of the wine will reflect the thickness of the grape’s skin accordingly.

 Another contributing factor to the body of the wine is the amount of alcohol contained within the wine itself.